Specification and towers in shift spaces: Proof of Theorem

-where we use the synchronising property of $(r,c,s)$.
-That is, $i$ represents a `candidate' good occurrence of the synchronising triple in $vprcw$.
+that is, $i$ represents a `candidate' good occurrence of the synchronising triple in $vprcw$.
 We first estimate how many such words $vprcw$ there are, and then show that in most of them, $i$ must be a genuinely good occurrence; that is, there is typically not a long subword in $\CCC$ beginning in position $i$.

-Proposition \ref{prop:Gibbs} gives\footnote{The statement of Proposition \ref{prop:Gibbs} is given for $\HHH_m(s',1)$ instead of $\HHH^+$, but the proof constructs words in $\GGG^+$ and so in fact proves the bound for $\HHH^+(s')$.}
+To start, Proposition \ref{prop:Gibbs} gives

 so we have

 Using the bounds from \eqref{eqn:sLG} and \eqref{eqn:H+s'}, we get

 which gives